Kahlil Gibran: Legacy

 The popularity of The Prophet grew markedly during the 1960s with the American counterculture and then with the flowering of the New Age movements.
 It has remained popular with these and with the wider population to this day.
 Since it was first published in 1923, The Prophet has never been out of print.
 It has been translated into more than 100 languages, making it among the top ten most translated books in history.
 It was one of the best-selling books of the twentieth century in the United States.

 Elvis Presley referred to Gibran's The Prophet for the rest of his life after receiving his first copy as a gift from his girlfriend June Juanico in July 1956.
-His marked-up copy still exists in Lebanon and another at the Elvis Presley museum in Düsseldorf.
+His marked-up copy still exists in Lebanon and another exists at the Elvis Presley museum in Düsseldorf.
 A line of poetry from Sand and Foam (1926), which reads "Half of what I say is meaningless, but I say it so that the other half may reach you," was used by John Lennon and placed, though in a slightly altered form, into the song "Julia" from the Beatles' 1968 album The Beatles (a.k.a.
 "The White Album").

 Johnny Cash recorded The Eye of the Prophet as an audio cassette book, and Cash can be heard talking about Gibran's work on a track called "Book Review" on his 2003 album Unearthed.
 British singer David Bowie mentioned Gibran in the song "The Width of a Circle" from Bowie's 1970 album The Man Who Sold the World.
-Bowie used Gibran as a "hip reference," because Gibran's work A Tear and a Smile became popular in the hippie counterculture of the 1960s.
+Bowie used Gibran as a "hip reference", because Gibran's work A Tear and a Smile became popular in the hippie counterculture of the 1960s.
 In 1978 Uruguayan musician Armando Tirelli recorded an album based on The Prophet.
 In 2016 Gibran's fable "On Death" from The Prophet was composed in Hebrew by Gilad Hochman to the unique setting of soprano, theorbo and percussion, and it premiered in France under the title River of Silence.

+Gibran's influence extends far beyond the artistic world.
+In his 1961 inaugural address, President John F. Kennedy might have drawn inspiration from Gibran's 1925 essay The New Frontier.
+Echoing Gibran's rhetoric for the newly recreated Lebanon, "Are you a politician asking what your country can do for you or a zealous one asking what you can do for your country?", Kennedy delivered the iconic line "Ask not what your country can do for you – ask what you can do for your country".